RadAgents: Multimodal Agentic Reasoning for Chest X-ray Interpretation with Radiologist-like Workflows: Introduction

-A promising path for clinical reasoning is to \textit{augment} large language models, including multimodal variants, with \textit{external tools}.
+A promising direction is to \emph{augment} large language models, including multimodal variants, with \emph{external tools}~\citep{lu2025octotools}.
 By delegating perceptual and classification subtasks such as organ or region segmentation and disease classification to validated modules, the language model can focus on planning and synthesis.
-Several agentic frameworks already explore this idea, from fine tuned tool use \citep{li2024mmedagent, nath2025vila} to pipelines that call commercial models such as GPT-4 \citep{achiam2023gpt} and Gemini \citep{team2023gemini}, although multiple agent coordination and/or debate introduces considerable computational overhead.
-In CXR interpretation, RadFabric \citep{chen2025radfabric} integrates diagnostic agents with a separate reasoning agent, and MedRAX \citep{fallahpourmedrax} expands task coverage by incorporating additional task specific models.
-Despite gains over single-model baselines, integration and reasoning steps are often opaque and not aligned with clinical workflow, which undermines trust and creates safety risks, and most systems still lack explicit verification and conflict resolution.
+Several agentic frameworks have explored this idea, ranging from training small models for limited tool use~\citep{li2024mmedagent, nath2025vila} to pipeline systems that invoke general-purpose models for more flexible operations~\citep{jiang2025medagentbench, schmidgall2024agentclinic}.
+In CXR interpretation, RadFabric~\citep{chen2025radfabric} integrates diagnostic agents with a separate reasoning agent, and MedRAX~\citep{fallahpourmedrax} expands task coverage by incorporating additional task-specific models.
+Despite improvements over single-model baselines, these systems often remain opaque and weakly aligned with clinical workflow: integration and reasoning steps are not explicitly traceable, visual and textual evidence are loosely coupled, and inconsistencies across tools are not systematically detected or resolved, which undermines trust and creates safety risks.

-In this paper, we introduce \textbf{RadAgents}, a \textit{training free} framework (that is, no weight updates), designed to be \textit{trustworthy} and \textit{extensible} for CXR interpretation, especially in cases that require complex multimodal reasoning.
-Evaluated on three datasets across two core tasks: report generation and visual question answering (VQA), \textbf{RadAgents} achieves state of the art performance, surpassing the strongest baselines by \textbf{10.2\%} on MS-CXR, \textbf{29.6\%} on MIMIC-CXR, and \textbf{21.5\%} on MS-CXR-T, underscoring the value of incorporating clinically-aware workflows.
-Our agentic design, enhanced with multimodal retrieval-augmentation, delivers consistent gains: an average improvement of \textbf{8.0\%} over the no-retrieval variant, demonstrating its effectiveness in mitigating context conflicts and producing more reliable results.